Marian-Felix/Role_Play_Game/README.md

 1. __Python Code__: the folder `Python Code` contains the following script files:
     * __world_map.py__:
             - game mechanics
-            - contains the main code which imports the files 'characters.py' and 'items.py' and instantiates their classes
+            - contains the main code which imports the files `characters.py` and `items.py` and instantiates their classes
             - contains the graph network of  the game world and the classes of associated world locations
             - contains asscociated helper functions

     * __characters.py__:
-            - contains the 'Character'-superclass and the derived hero-class and opponent-classes
+            - contains the `Character`-superclass and the derived hero-class and opponent-classes
             - contains associated helper methods
     * __items.py__:
             - contains classes of items whose instances can be 'used' by the hero class

-2. __Compiled Game__: the folder `Compiled Game` contains the files after compilation using 'pyinstaller' in the 'Bash'-shell:
+2. __Compiled Game__: the folder `Compiled Game` contains the files after compilation using `pyinstaller` in the `Bash`-shell:
     * __world_map.exe__:
             - execute this file to run the compiled game
     * additional files: